 Some would argue such a system, which is also at the base of much of Capitalism, is “fair”.
 I am not going to argue about the morality of it too much, as indeed, as Tatsuya alludes to, if you want people to engage in positions that carry more risk, suffer from slanted supply versus demand, and/or require more effort to master, you need to compensate them better, right?

 Well, the only problem is presenting this system as “fair”.
 Here’s a simple question, the person who wins at sports: who runs faster, who jumps farther, did they “earn” it through their hard work?
-Now, those at the top work reallyhard, to bring out their full potential, and also to be able to compete against others who worked really hard, there the difference is in inches.
+Now, those at the top work really hard, to bring out their full potential, and also to be able to compete against others who worked really hard, where the difference is measured in inches.
 But what about someone who is way better than you?
 That’s mostly genetics: The luck of the draw.
 They didn’t “earn” their success, but had been gifted it.

 Likewise for economic or educational success.
 There’s a strong statistical correlation between your parents’ education and financial status, to your own financial success.
 Those people preaching for “meritocracy” are often those who are born with the biggest starting advantage.
 They paint their success as owing to their hard work, while denigrating those who did not succeed for not putting in the effort, and blaming the “successful ones”.
 The “Course 1” students’ “superiority complex” towards Tatsuya?
 We know he’s better than them, so it’s actually an inferiority complex.